-The Orlov, a rare rose-cut gem, described by some as being shaped like half of a pigeon’s egg, has been the target of thieves for centuries.
-It is also the fourth in our Famous Diamonds series.
+The Orlov, a large rose-cut diamond, has been described as being shaped like half of a pigeon’s egg.
+It is the fourth in our Famous Diamonds series.

 According to one legend recounted by Jean-Baptiste Tavernier, the diamond was taken from the temple of Srirangam in Mysore.
 Some stories say that it had been stolen from the temple by a deserter of the French army in the 1700s.
 Others contend that it belonged to Nader Shah, king of Persia, and was stolen following his assassination in 1747.

-Its documented history begins in 1774 when it was purchased by Count Grigory Grigoryevich Orlov as a gift for his lover, Empress Catherine II, otherwise known as Catherine the Great.
+Its documented history begins in the early 1770s when the diamond was acquired by Count Grigory Grigoryevich Orlov for his lover, Russian Empress Catherine II, known as Catherine the Great, who reigned from 1762 until her death in 1796.
 While the gift was unsuccessful in maintaining Catherine’s affection for him, his name will forever be associated with one of the greatest diamonds in the world.

 In 1774, Catherine II had the Orlov set in the Imperial Sceptre, where it remains to this day.
 Because the diamond is mounted, it has not been accurately weighed.
 Although, based on old records, it is thought to be approximately 190 carats.
 As part of Russia’s regalia, the Imperial Sceptre is in the collection of the Diamond Fund and it is on display at the Kremlin Armoury in Moscow.